 Other methods for getting Windows 10

-The above method is the best way to get Windows 10 for free, at least for now.
-But there are other ways you can get Windows 10 if you need it, including free and low-cost options that may be worth exploring.
+The above method is the best way to get Windows 10 for free — at least for now.
+There are other ways you can get Windows 10 if you need it, including free and low-cost options that may be worth exploring.

 - How to uninstall Windows 10